-Breast implant associated anaplastic large cell lymphoma (BIA-ALCL) - Having a breast implant is linked with a rare type of lymphoma called breast implant associated anaplastic large cell lymphoma (BIA-ALCL).
+Breast implant-associated cancer - Having a textured breast implant is linked with a rare type of lymphoma called breast implant associated-anaplastic large cell lymphoma (BIA-ALCL).
 This includes having an implant for a breast enlargement or to reconstruct the breast after surgery for breast cancer.

 Although it develops in the breast, BIA-ALCL is a type of lymphoma, not a type of breast cancer.
 The risk of developing an anaplastic large cell lymphoma following an implant is small.
 This can happen many years after having the implant.
-BIA-ALCL is more common with textured implants.

-The Therapeutic Goods Administration (TGA) recommends that women who have implants monitor their breasts for any changes, such as sudden fluid collection.
+If you have an implant, the Therapeutic Goods Administration (TGA) recommends you monitor your breasts for any changes, such as sudden fluid collection.
 Every year, ask your surgeon or GP to check the implants.

-You can read more about BIA-ALCL on the TGA's website (visit tga.gov.au and search "BIA-ALCL for consumers").
-The TGA also has an online breast implant hub, where information and support related to breast implants and their safety are updated as new information becomes available (visit tga.gov.au/hubs/breast-implants).
-If you are concerned, talk to your surgeon.
+The TGA has more information about BIA-ALCL on their website (visit tga.gov.au and search "BIA-ALCL for consumers").
+The TGA also has an online hub with up-to-date information about breast implants and their safety (visit tga.gov.au/hubs/breast-implants).
+If you are concerned about the safety of your implants, talk to your surgeon.